sg-wireless/sg-sdk/src/comps/lora/docs/lora-wan.md

 ### Sending data

+The successfully joined device is capable to tx/rx with the LoRaWAN server.
+To start tx/rx operation, the user shall open a port first using the `lora.port_open()` first, otherwise, no tx/rx operation will be performed.

 To plan an UL message.
 It takes the following parameters:
 - `message` the message buffer to be sent, can be a normal string or byte array
 - optional arguments: